DutchIS/documentation/docs/API/error-codes.md

 ### `payment-method-delete-default`
 You cannot delete an payment method which is set as default.
 Please set another payment method as default and try again.

+## Suspended

+### `suspended-overdue-invoices`
+Your account is currently suspended due to unpaid invoices.
+Please pay your invoices to continue using our services.